SantiagoSchez/ARVoxelEditor/README.md

 where `voxel_size` controls the size of the voxels and consequently the resolution of the canvas; less size = more voxels you can place!

+For example:

+`./exec/arvoxeleditor -dev=/dev/video/1 16`

+If no arguments are provided, the application will try to open the first available camera and a voxel size of 16 units.

 Let's paint!
 ============